-- 1.1.
-The Applicant is the Australian arm of a global leisure company focused on cruising activities in Australia, New Zealand and the Pacific.
-It represents seven cruise brands, which jointly account for more than 70% of the Australian and New Zealand cruise passenger market. - 1.2.
-The Applicant has applied for a 3-year temporary exemption under the ADA which seeks to restrict the number of passengers aged under 19 years of age onboard its vessels departing from an Australian port in the November to January period (Current Application). - It is the fifth application sought by the Applicant on similar grounds since April 2009.
-Previous Applications, and the Commission's decision in response to each Previous Application, are defined and detailed in section 6 below. - 1.4.
-Like Previous Applications, the Current Application seeks to discourage school leavers, aged predominately between 17 and 19 (Schoolies) from celebrating that milestone onboard its vessels.
-The Applicant cites health, safety and security concerns arising from a history of alcohol-fuelled security incidents and excessive behaviour which, despite implementing a range of security measures, the Applicant indicates it struggled to control until the Commission granted a temporary exemption in 2010.
+- 1.1 The Applicant is the Australian arm of a global leisure company focused on cruising activities in Australia, New Zealand and the Pacific.
+It represents seven cruise brands, which jointly account for more than 70% of the Australian and New Zealand cruise passenger market. - 1.2 The Applicant has applied for a 3-year temporary exemption under the ADA which seeks to restrict the number of passengers aged under 19 years of age onboard its vessels departing from an Australian port in the November to January period (Current Application).1 - 1.3 It is the fifth application sought by the Applicant on similar grounds since April 2009.
+Previous Applications, and the Commission's decision in response to each Previous Application, are defined and detailed in section 5 below. - 1.4 Like Previous Applications, the Current Application seeks to discourage school leavers, aged predominately between 17 and 19 (Schoolies) from celebrating that milestone onboard its vessels.
+The Applicant cites health, safety and security concerns arising from a history of alcohol-fuelled security incidents and excessive behaviour which, despite implementing a range of security measures, the Applicant indicates it struggled to control until the Commission granted a temporary exemption in 2010.2 - 1.5 The Current Application relies on materials provided to the Commission in connection with the previous applications, as well as the Commission's published reasons for granting a temporary exemption in response to each previous application.3

-&lt;sup>1 Application for Further Exemption under Section 44(2) of the Age Discrimination Act 2004 (Cth), Carnival Australia, 17 October 2022, including its Schedules.
+1 Application for Further Exemption under Section 44(2) of the Age Discrimination Act 2004 (Cth), Carnival Australia, 17 October 2022, including its Schedules.

-&lt;sup>2 Ibid at [1.2]-[2.4], [2.6], [2.10], and [3.14]-[3.22].
+2 Ibid at [1.2]-[2.4], [2.6], [2.10], and [3.14]-[3.22].